craftcms/docs/docs/3.x/config/config-settings.md

 - The <config3:loginPath>, <config3:logoutPath>, <config3:setPasswordPath>, and <config3:verifyEmailPath> settings will be ignored.

 ::: tip
-With Headless Mode enabled, users may only set passwords and verify email addresses via the control panel or controller actions.
-Be sure to grant “Access the control panel” permission to content editors and administrators that should be able to log into the control panel unless you’re providing your own auth forms.
+With Headless Mode enabled, users may only set passwords and verify email addresses via the control panel.
+Be sure to grant “Access the control panel” permission to all content editors and administrators.
+You’ll also need to set the [[baseCpUrl]] config setting if the control panel is located on a different domain than your front end.
 :::